mjiggidy/pybinlock/README.md

 ## Lock-Referred Operations

-Operations similiar to [bin-referred operations](#bin-referred-operations) can be done by referencing the `.lck` lock files directly.
+Operations similar to [bin-referred operations](#bin-referred-operations) can be done by referencing the `.lck` lock files directly.
 This may be useful for more specialized workflows, but should be used with caution as the are less safe.

 ### Reading A Lock File